At Providence, we provide world-class treatment for breast cancer and other breast conditions to help women achieve their optimal breast health.

 Breast Cancer Program

-We are here for you from the moment you find a lump or hear the words, “You have breast cancer.”
-Our Providence team will work with you to find the best possible treatment plan.
-And we’ll stay with you every step of the way.
-The Providence Breast Cancer Program can help you whether you have a noncancerous (benign) breast condition, a worrisome lump or are seeking care following a breast cancer diagnosis.
+From the moment you find a lump or hear the words, “You have breast cancer,” our Providence team works with you to find the best possible treatment plan.
+And we’re here with you every step of the way.

 Conditions and Cancers We Treat

-We focus on treating different types of breast cancer and related conditions.
 Breast cancer is cancer that starts in the breast, usually as a tumor or lump.
 Like a lot of cancers, breast cancer grows by simple cell division.
 It begins with one damaged or mutated cell, which divides to become two cells, and so on.
-Breast cancer is the second most common cancer in women.
-It mostly affects women, though men can get breast cancer too.
-At Providence, our team of experts will help you understand your condition and how to approach treatment.

 Other conditions and types of breast cancer we treat include:

-- Invasive ductal carcinoma: The most common type of breast cancer.
-It starts in the milk ducts and spreads to nearby tissues.
+- Invasive ductal carcinoma: The most common type of breast cancer, it starts in the milk ducts and spreads to nearby tissues.

 Know Your Risk